 Can't get enough baked pasta recipes?
 Try this Classic Homemade Lasagna or Million Dollar Spaghetti.

 Want to know our secret to making the best baked ziti?
-What makes mine stand out from the rest is that the sauce is made completely from scratch instead of opening up a jar of marinara sauce, yet it's still incredibly simple to make.
-The difference is amazing, you guys.
-You'll never again make it another way!
+The sauce is made completely from scratch instead of opening up a jar of marinara sauce, yet it’s still very simple to make.
+The difference is amazing.
+You’ll never again make it another way!

 Baked ziti with ricotta is on many restaurant menus, but it's way better homemade.
 This iconic dish is sure to become a new family favorite.
 Whenever I make it, everybody can't get enough since it's so cheesy and comforting with no fancy ingredients.